-Those who would like to improve the look of their neck by removing skin and excess fat and tightening the tissues can opt to undergo a cosmetic neck lift surgery.
+Those who would like to improve the look of their neck by removing skin and excess fat and tightening the tissues can opt to undergo cosmetic neck lift surgery.
+The neck lift, or “chin lift”, acts as a sort of lower facelift procedure to address a sagging neck.
 The procedure is designed to slim the jawline and improve facial attractiveness, eliminate the look of a double chin, and smooth bands and creases in the neck.

 How is a Neck Lift Performed?

 Generally performed under local anesthesia on an outpatient basis, a neck lift begins with Dr. Wulc making small submental incisions.
 These are hidden in the natural curvature of the ears and are sometimes also created under the chin or on the front of the neck.
 Once Dr. Wulc reaches the interior structures, he can begin the neck contouring procedure.
 Localized fat deposits can be repositioned within the neck, or removed through liposuction or excision.
 Loose muscles can also be repaired through a tightening process.
 The separated vertical platysma muscles of the neck are sutured closer together with horizontal stitches to create a sleek and slender neck.
 Loose tissue is reattached from areas where it has sagged.
 Extra skin is trimmed away from the neck to hug the new contours and the skin is closed with sutures.

 Through this skin-tightening, muscle repositioning, and expert liposuction technique, neck lift surgery can eliminate the look of a double chin and a turkey neck or “wattle,” which are the chief complaints most patients relay to Dr. Wulc.
 At our practice in Philadelphia, neck lift surgery is one of our most requested surgical procedures.